-The MTree view shows a list of configured MTrees, and when selected in the list, details of the MTree are shown in the Summary tab.
-The Space Usage and Daily Written tabs show graphs that visually display space usage amounts and data written trends for a selected MTree.
-The view also contains options that allow MTree configuration for CIFS, NFS, and DD Boost, as well as sections for managing snapshots and DD Retention Lock for an MTree.
+The MTree view shows a list of configured MTrees.
+Details of the selected MTree are shown in the Summary tab.
+The Space Usage and Daily Written tabs show graphs that visually display space usage amounts and data written trends for the selected MTree.
+The view also contains options that enable MTree configuration for CIFS, NFS, and DD Boost, as well as sections for managing snapshots and DD Retention Lock for an MTree.